huynguyentuank22/CO3117_Machine_Learning/README.md

 - **PhoBERT**: A state-of-the-art pre-trained language model tailored for Vietnamese, based on the RoBERTa architecture, known for its superior performance in various Vietnamese NLP tasks.

+- **ViSoBERT**: A BERT-base variant further pretrained on 7 GB of Vietnamese social-media text (tweets, forums, Facebook), using whole-word and dynamic masking to model informal, noisy language—delivering strong gains on sentiment classification and slang detection.

 - **Support Vector Machine (SVM)**: A traditional machine learning algorithm that excels in high-dimensional spaces, often used for text classification tasks.

+- **RNN**: A vanilla recurrent neural network that processes tokens one at a time, maintaining a hidden state to capture sequential dependencies; it is simple and fast but can struggle to learn long‐range patterns due to vanishing gradients.

+- **GRU**: A gated recurrent unit network that introduces update and reset gates to control information flow, offering many of LSTM’s benefits (remembering long‐term dependencies) with fewer parameters and faster training.

+- **LSTM**: A long short-term memory network equipped with input, forget, and output gates, explicitly designed to retain information over long sequences and overcome the vanishing-gradient problem in RNNs.

+- **Transformer**: A self-attention–based architecture built from multi-head attention and position-wise feed-forward layers, which captures global context in parallel and has become the dominant model for modern NLP tasks.

+- **Naïve Bayes**: A probabilistic classifier applying Bayes’ theorem under a strong feature-independence assumption; prized for its simplicity, interpretability, and surprisingly robust baseline performance in text classification.

 ## 📁 **Dataset**